 Our curriculum gives students the best possible life chances because it is tailored to the strengths of individuals.
 Students receive timetabled support for literacy and numeracy in order to help them access the full curriculum.
 Direction for progression at post-16 level is also a strength, with over half of University-bound students gaining places at Russell Group institutions in 2019, while 84% of students gained a place at their first-choice university in 2020.

-For more details about each individual year group and the curriculum maps for subject areas, please click on the links below….
+For more details about each year group and the corresponding curriculum booklet, please click on the links below….

 Students study the following subjects;